Tearfund

 Partnership Approach

 Tearfund approaches partnerships with a biblical understanding of shared faith and vision, valued relationship, and mutual respect.
 Their role is to “lovingly shift power and resources to their partners.”
-They provide both financial support and organizational strengthening, particularly for smaller and community-based organizations.
+They provide both financial support and organisational strengthening, particularly for smaller and community-based organisations.

 To inquire about partnership opportunities: